 Corridors are strips of habitat that connect habitat fragments.
 They are a popularly implemented as a conservation tool for mitigating negative effects of fragmentation.
 But, how do they work?
 When do they work?
 Could they have negative effects?
 The Savannah River Site Corridor Experiment (South Carolina, USA) is designed to test these questions about corridor function.
-Within this experiment, I work in collaboration with a team of PIs, Nick Haddad (NC State), Doug Levey (NSF), Ellen Damschen (UW-Madison), John Orrock (UW-Madison), Lars Brudvig (Michigan State), and Josh Tewksbury (Future Earth).
-I’m particularly interested in potential negative effect of corridors on facilitationg invasive species (e.g., Resasco et al. 2014 Ecology, Haddad et al. 2014 Cons.
-Biol., Resasco et al. 2012, Ecosphere) and how experiments like this can help conservation practice (Resasco et al. in press Ecography).
+Within this experiment, I work in collaboration with a team of PIs, Nick Haddad (NC State), Doug Levey (NSF), Ellen Damschen (UW-Madison), John Orrock (UW-Madison), and Lars Brudvig (Michigan State).
+I’m particularly interested in potential negative effect of corridors on facilitating invasive species and dynamics of ants (e.g., Resasco et al. 2014 Ecology, Haddad et al. 2014 Cons.
+Biol., Resasco et al. 2012, Ecosphere) and how experiments like this can help conservation practice (Resasco et al. 2017 Ecography).

 Habitat loss and fragmentation are considered the leading drivers of biodiversity loss.
 Landscape experiments can provide unique insight into how fragmentation affects biodiversity and ecological processes at scales that approximate management activities.
 The Wog Wog Habitat Fragmentation Experiment, is one of the largest and longest running fragmentation experiments.
-Within the Wog Wog experiment I am investigating how fragmentation affects species niches and the structure of arthropod food webs.
-I do this work in collaboration with Kendi Davies (CU-Boulder) and Saul Cunningham (Australian National University).
+As a postdoctoral fellow in Kendi Davies’s lab, I am investigating how fragmentation affects species niches and the structure of arthropod food webs (Resasco et al. 2018 Ecography) and parasitism (Resasco et al. in press Ecology).

 Temporal dynamics of plant-pollinator networks: